CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 DB_USERNAME=cht2520
 DB_PASSWORD=letmein
 ```
+> It's a good idea to store configuration information such as database settings in a separate file that won't be publicly accessible.
+This is exactly what the *.env* file is.
+Laravel will load these settings for us automatically.

-Save this file
+- Save this file

 ### Creating a Database Migration

 Laravel allows us to define database schemas using PHP code.
 We call these migrations.
 This makes it very easy to undo changes to the structure of our database and tables, and to completely re-design and re-create our tables without having to import/export .sql files.

 We will use Artisan to generate our migrations.
-Make sure the XAMPP shell is open and you are in the films-app project directory.
+Make sure the XAMPP shell is open and you are in the *films-app* project directory.
 Enter the following command:

 ```
 php artisan make:migration create_films_table --create=films
 ```

-Look in the database/migrations folder, open the create_films_table.php file.
-You should see that an id column has been defined for us already.
+Look in the *database/migrations* folder, open the *create_films_table.php* file.
+You should see that an *id* column has been defined for us already.

-Modify this file to add definitions for title, year and duration columns.
-Your create_films_table.php file should then look like the following:
+Modify this file to add definitions for *title*, *year* and *duration* columns.
+Your *create_films_table.php* file should then look like the following:

 ```php
 use Illuminate\Database\Migrations\Migration;